thinksalot/book-notes/thinking_fast_and_slow.md

   - Not only can we be blind to the obvious, we can be blind to our blindness
 - Most of what we think and do originates in our system 1, but system 2 takes over when things get difficult and it normally has the last word
 - System 1 has biases or systematic errors that it is prone to make in specified circumstances
-- System 1 cannot be turned off (we will read a word we are shown, not matter how much we try not to)
+- System 1 cannot be turned off (we will read a word we are shown, no matter how much we try not to)
 - One of the tasks of system 2 is to overcome the impulses of system 1 ie its in charge of self-control
 - Some illusions are visual(like the arrow figure in Muller-Lyer illusion) but others are cognitive illusions
-  - psychopathic charm - a psychotherapy patient with disturbing tale of multiple mistakes in his previous treatment who you think you can can understand and treat but most likely is a psychopath that you should throw our of the office
+  - psychopathic charm - a psychotherapy patient with disturbing tale of multiple mistakes in his previous treatment who you think you can can understand and treat but most likely is a psychopath that you should throw out of the office
   - You feel sympathetic for this patient but this feeling would not be under our control as it would arise from system 1
   - Strong attraction to a patient with a repeated history of failed treatment is a danger sign
-- Constantly question our own thinking is tedious and system 2 is much too slow to use as a substitute for system 1.
+- Constantly questioning our own thinking is tedious and system 2 is much too slow to be used as a substitute for system 1.
 Learn to recognize situations in which mistakes are likely and try harder to avoid them when staked are high
 - Easier to recognize other people's mistakes than our own

 ### Attention and effort
-- Pupil of the eye in as window to the soul (Eckhard Hess, article in Scientific American)
+- Pupil of the eye as a window to the soul (Eckhard Hess, article in Scientific American)
   - Our pupils widen when watching beautiful nature pictures
   - We find women with dilated pupils attractive (rather than constricted ones)
   - Belladona, a pupil dilating susbstance used as cosmetic
   - Bazaar shoppers wear dark glasses in order to hide their level of interest from merchants
-- Pupils are sensitive indicators of mental effort - they dilate substancially when people multiply two-digit numbers, and they dilate more if the problems are hard than if they are easy.
+- Pupils are sensitive indicators of mental effort - they dilate substantially when people multiply two-digit numbers, and they dilate more if the problems are hard than if they are easy.
 This indicates that response to mental effort is distinct from emotional arousal
 - During mental multiplication, the pupil normally dilated to a large size within a few seconds and stayed large as long as the individual kept working on the problem; it contracted immediately when she found a solution or gave up
 - When engaged in mental sprint, we may become effectively blind
 - Much like the electricity meter, pupils offer an index of the current rate at which mental energy is used.
 However, no matter how much effort you want to exert in a task, you cannot exert same effort in an Add-1 task as you would in an Add-3 task